I don’t think of myself as part of a clergy health crisis. Although my blood pressure usually tests high at

 It looks like Billy Graham.”

 I launched this website in June 2016, and my all-time most popular post is still my very first article on The Good, the Bad, and the Ugly of church employment.
-That’s closely followed by What Do You Do When Your Job is Terminated? which tells the sad story of my professor husband’s painful job termination through no fault of his own.
+To help shape the content going forward, I’d love to ask you five simple questions.

 As I look back over the year, I am grateful for everyone who has visited When You Work for the Church–for those who have left comments, contacted me, shared articles, made suggestions, vented frustrations, sought counsel, found support, drawn encouragement, offered support, or quietly read along.
 Thank you!